limbernie/limbernie.github.io/_posts/2018-03-01-bulldog-1-walkthrough.md

 =====================================================
 ```

 The `robots.txt` probably doesn't conform to specifications or it'll appear in the `nmap` scan.
-Now, I've two more directories — `admin` and `dev` to explore.
+Now, I've two more directories—`admin` and `dev` to explore.

 ### Under Development